mikaelkaron/troopjs-learn/requirejs/readme.md

 > If you are using a different combination of package versions than the official ones and you are careful enough to manage your own `troopjs-*` versions you can depend on the individual packages instead of the top level`troopjs` one.

+### Bundling

+TroopJS is also available pre-bundled if you want to save on HTTP requests.
+To use this feature just add `troopjs` to you initial `deps`:

+!CODEFILE "index.troopjs.js"

 ## Bootstrapping

 The easiest way to get started with TroopJS is to use the [`troopjs-widget`](http://troopjs.com/troopjs-widget/) module and starting an `Application` from the `HTML` element.